 Faith checking out the cool fluorescent fossils.

-Inside the machinery hall.
-I told Faith this is what Laura from Little House travelled in.
+I told Faith this is how Laura from Little House travelled.

 Grandpa was super impressed with this old tractor.